kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-When `scale-delay-time` is configured on a node, the delay applies to all guaranteed pods with exclusive CPUs — not only those that need it.
-This means even pods without latency-sensitive workloads will experience the delayed cpuset application during scale-down.

-**Mitigation in Alpha:** Operators are recommended to taint nodes that have `scale-delay-time` configured, so that only pods with corresponding tolerations are scheduled to those nodes.
-This effectively provides an opt-in mechanism at the node level.

-**Future improvement:** In Alpha2/Beta, a more granular opt-out mechanism will be investigated, such as using taints, labels/annotations or other mechanisms to allow pods to opt out of the scale-down delay at the pod level.
+**A pod's grace period is not honored by the node:** A pod that sets `scaleDownGracePeriodSeconds` could run on a kubelet where the feature gate is disabled, and have its cpuset changed with no preparation window.

+**Mitigation:** kube-apiserver rejects the field while the gate is disabled, so it cannot be set in a cluster that does not support the feature, and the scheduler only places such pods on nodes that declare it.
+The remaining case is a gate flip on a node that already runs the pod; the kubelet then resizes it without the delay and reports this via the `PodResizeInProgress` condition and an event, rather than killing a running pod.
+See [Node Declared Features Integration](#node-declared-features-integration).

-**Workload may not complete preparations within the delay window:** The kubelet guarantees only that the cpuset will not be applied before `scale-delay-time` has elapsed.
+**Workload may not complete preparations within the delay window:** The kubelet guarantees only that the cpuset will not be applied before `scaleDownGracePeriodSeconds` has elapsed.
 There is no synchronization mechanism between the workload and kubelet — if the workload fails to complete its preparations (e.g., workload migration, draining tasks) within the delay window, the cpuset change is applied anyway.
 This is an inherent limitation of keeping kubelet independent from workload state.

-**Mitigation:** Operators should configure `scale-delay-time` based on the worst-case preparation time required by their latency-sensitive workloads.
+**Mitigation:** Application developers should configure `scaleDownGracePeriodSeconds` based on the worst-case preparation time required by their latency-sensitive workloads.
 Workloads should be designed to handle premature CPU removal gracefully (e.g., by quickly migrating tasks to remaining CPUs or tolerating brief performance degradation).
 The `assigned.cpuset` field in the Downward API provides early notification of the upcoming change, giving workloads the maximum possible preparation time.

 **Security Considerations:** Exposing `assigned.cpuset` via Downward API does not introduce new security risks.
 The same CPU assignment information is already accessible to applications from inside the container via `/proc/self/cgroup` controllers and from the node level.
 The `assigned.cpuset` field only exposes CPU IDs (e.g., `0-3,7,12-15`), not NUMA topology information.
 This KEP simply exposes the assigned CPUset in advance (during the scale-down delay window) without creating new data recipients or adding new security risks.